phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ##### 20230211
 kernel-6.1.11
 nvidia-utils 525.89.02
-The repository URL for Manjaro-jp has been changed (from OSDN to OSDN Web, which may be temporary).
+The URL of Manjaro-jp repository has been changed from OSDN to OSDN Web.
+(It may be temporary.)
 The ISO files are distributed on [SourceForge](https://sourceforge.net/projects/manjaro-jp/).
-Calamares installer has been slightly modified (to reduce the cases where the installer terminates forcibly during high load).
+A few modifications have been made to the Calamares installer.
+(Reducing the cases where the installer is forcibly terminated during high loads.)
-The MOK (Machine Owner Key) is now registered during installation.
+Also, the Machine Owner Key (MOK) is now registered during installation.
-The MOK password is the same as the user's password set by the installer.
-Grub and kernel are signed.
+The MOK password is the same as the password set by the user during the installer.
+Both the grub and kernel are signed.

 ---
-Addendum for your reference.
+Note: As a reference, an additional note.
-If you have a PC with Linux installed, you can use an unofficial (no official support) dual boot environment with ChromeOS.
-If you have a PC with Linux installed, you can create a dual-boot environment with ChromeOS, which is unofficial (no official support).
-This is for those who have some knowledge.
+If you have a PC with Linux installed, you can also create a dual-boot environment with (no official support) ChromeOS, as long as you have some knowledge.
-If you are interested, please refer to [here](https://github.com/sebanc/brunch/blob/master/install-with-linux.md).
+This is for those who are interested.
+Please refer to [this link](https://github.com/sebanc/brunch/blob/master/install-with-linux.md) for reference.

 ---
-In the ArchLinux family, which features rolling releases, [Garuda Linux](https://garudalinux.org) also looks good.
+It is also worth checking out [Garuda Linux](https://garudalinux.org), which is also a good choice among the Arch Linux family, known for its rolling release.

 ---
 ```